Undergraduate Course: Environmental Geoscience 4th Year Field Course (EASC10086)

 |Summary||Marine Techniques and Processes Course: Five days' field work at Dunstaffnage Marine Laboratory at the start of summer, end of the 3rd year.

-The course is designed to build on skills first introduced/developed in the 3rd field course EASC09036 and laboratory techniques course EASC09045.
+The course is designed to build on skills first introduced/developed in the 3rd-year field course EASC09036.
 The trip is designed to provide hands-on experience with water and sediment sampling methods, and bathymetric and hydrographic survey techniques, commonly used in coastal oceanography.
 Water and sediment samples are subsequently analysed for a variety of parameters and, together with bathymetric and hydrographic data, are used to provide insights on the physical and biogeochemical processes occurring in Loch Etive.
 A further element of the course focuses on coastal geomorphology and a prediction of how the local environment will respond to projected environmental change.

 Field course locations may change for a variety of reasons, including security risks, increased costs or inability to access field locations.
 Any changes to the main destination of the field course will be announced as soon as possible.